Websocket

 JavaScript

-class.
-It provides a static method to send messages through the websocket, like other methods in R it accepts 1) the name
+It provides a static method to send messages through the websocket, like other methods in R it accepts:

 One can also instantiate the class to add handlers with receive